Tracking Persephone

 The Ebb and Flow of Psychic Energy

-Jung reminds us of an important point as it concerns psychic energy.
+Jung reminds us of an important point regarding psychic energy.
 When our ego loses access to the powerful progressive libido, it does not simply vanish.
-Rather, it marks a regression to the unconscious.
+Rather, it marks a regression (a backward movement) to the unconscious.
+Out of reach, it is felt as devastating, but below the surface, unseen activity brews, awaiting our attention.

 “Regression . . . as an adaptation to the conditions of the inner world, springs from the vital need to satisfy the demands of individuation.”